Coin flipping: Counterintuitive properties

-Human intuition about conditional probability is often very poor and can give rise to some seemingly surprising observations.
+Human intuition about conditional probability is often very poor (see gambler's fallacy) and can give rise to some seemingly surprising observations.
 For example, if the successive tosses of a coin are recorded as a string of "H" and "T", then for any trial of tosses, it is twice as likely that the triplet TTH will occur before THT than after it.
 It is three times as likely that "THH will precede HHT" than that "THH will follow HHT"; see also Penney's game.

 Mathematics

 The mathematical abstraction of the statistics of coin flipping is described by means of the Bernoulli process; a single flip of a coin is a Bernoulli trial.
 In the study of statistics, coin-flipping plays the role of being an introductory example of the complexities of statistics.
 A commonly treated textbook topic is that of checking if a coin is fair.

 Telecommunications

-There is no reliable way to use a true coin flip to settle a dispute between two parties if they cannot both see the coin—for example, over the phone.
+There is no reliable way to use a true coin flip to settle a dispute between two parties if they cannot both see the coin –for example, over the phone.
 The flipping party could easily lie about the outcome of the toss.
 In telecommunications and cryptography, the following algorithm can be used: